venture23-aleo/verulink/docs/architecture_overview.md

 ### Trustable Participants
 It is assumed that the parties that will be running the attestor for the bridge can be trusted because of their self-interest and reputation.
 It is assumed the majority of participants (3 out of 5) wont collude to attack the bridge.

-### Message Delivery Is Sponsored
-It is assumed that the fee required for delivery of messages is sponsored by the participants that will be running the attestor nodes.

 ## Common Data Structures
 All components of bridge agree to some common data structures which are as follows: